donejs/donejs/docs/features.md

 Making matters worse, the concerns of maintainable architecture in single page applications are at odds with the concerns of minimizing network requests.
 This is because independent, isolated UI widgets, while easier to maintain, often make AJAX requests on page load.
 Without a layer that intelligently manages those requests, this architecture leads to too many AJAX requests before the user sees something useful.

-No engineer should have to choose between maintainability and performance.
-With DoneJS, you won't have to.
+With DoneJS, you don't have to choose between maintainability and performance.

-DoneJS uses the following strategies to reduce the amount and size of data requests:
+DoneJS uses the following strategies to improve perceived performance (reduce the amount of time before users see content rendered):

  - [Fall through caching](#section=section_CachingandMinimalDataRequests__Howitworks__Fallthroughcaching) - Cache data in localStorage.
 Automatically show cached data immediately, but look for updates on the server in the background and merge changes.
  - [Combining requests](#section=section_CachingandMinimalDataRequests__Howitworks__Combiningrequests) - Instead of making multiple, independent requests to the same API, combine them into a single request.